-Reception is noisy, FM stereo reception is noisy, or the FM STEREO indicator doesn't light
+■ Reception is noisy, FM stereo reception is noisy, or the FM STEREO indicator doesn't light not work as expected.

 Relocate your antenna.
-Move the AV receiver away from your TV or computer. - Listen to the station in mono.
-29 When listening to an AM station, operating the remote controller may cause noise. - Passing cars and airplanes can cause interference. - Concrete walls weaken radio signals. - If nothing improves the reception, install an outdoor antenna.
+Move the AV receiver away from your TV or computer.
+Listen to the station in mono.
+30 When listening to an AM station, operating the remote controller may cause noise. - Passing cars and airplanes can cause interference.
+Concrete walls weaken radio signals.
+If nothing improves the reception, install an outdoor antenna.